Enhancing Sequential Recommender with Large Language Models for Joint Video and Comment Recommendation: Methodology

 \subsection{Recommendation-Oriented Fine-tuning}

-After the personalized preference alignment stage, we further fine-tune the alignment-enhanced SR model for video and comment recommendation tasks.
-The supplemental LLM recommender will be discarded during the fine-tuning stage and practical deployment.
+After the personalized preference alignment stage, we further fine-tune the alignment-enhanced SR model for video and comment recommendation tasks respectively.
+The supplemental LLM recommender will be discarded during the fine-tuning and deployment.